acutesoftware/AIKIF/doc/AIKIF_design.rst

 Mapper.py will be the main method to read the rules from CSV (or YAML) and apply them

 A domain is a collection of rules and information that makes it easier to manage for humans entering the data.
-These include concepts such as ‘study, work, play’ or concrete things like ‘small business’, plumber, write a play, do food shopping.
+These include concepts such as 'study, work, play' or concrete things like 'small business', plumber, write a play, do food shopping.

 A domain can get based on other domains so that it uses those rules and information - there can be many to many links, and collisions are listed and must be overridden. e.g. Plumber derives from Tradeskill and Small business